Facts & figures

-What does it mean to be the best university for veterinary science in Australia?
+What does it mean to be one of the top universities for veterinary science?
 It means being taught by world-leading animal and veterinary scientists from the moment a student sets foot on our campuses.

 It’s studying in the latest facilities, in small groups to maximise learning, and in courses at the cutting-edge of knowledge in the field.